 Here are a few things to try if you are experiencing issues playing our video or casting to a television.

 - Try opening the video in a different browser.
 We recommend using the latest version of Google Chrome.
 If you are watching using the “Airplay” function on an Apple device, we recommend using the latest version of the Safari web browser.

 - Try opening the video on a different device.
 If you are experiencing issues on a phone or tablet, try opening the video on a computer or laptop.

 - Check your Wi-Fi connection.
 Try using a different internet network.
 If you have a phone data plan, try opening the broadcast site on your phone using this as a test.
 Try moving your viewing device closer to your home’s Wi-Fi router or vice-versa for a stronger signal

 - Use a search engine, querying the specific devices you are trying to connect.
 There are likely step-by-step instructions or even video tutorials online for your specific setup!

 - Update your web browser.
-Our digital concert platform operates best on the latest version of Google Chrome but also operates on Safari and Firefox.
+The streaming platform we use operates best on the latest version of Google Chrome but also operates on Safari and Firefox.
 If you experience challenges playing a concert or accessing your account, make sure you are using the latest version of your web browser.

 - Restart your device.
-If you have repeatedly tried to access your account with no success or continue to experience challenges viewing concerts after having addressed the above points, close your web browser and turn your device off and back on again.
+If you have repeatedly tried to view the concert video with no success or continue to experience challenges viewing concerts after having addressed the above points, close your web browser and turn your device off and back on again.